tigh-latte/presentations/go-bdd/presentation.md

 ## Wiring up our steps

 Step functions can:
 - take `context.Context` as their first argument.
-If this is present, godog will build and supply a context.
+Godog builds a `context.Context` for each scenario, and if this parameter is present, it provides the `context.Context` to the function.
 - return `context.Context` as their first return.
-If this is present, godog will pass the returned context to future steps.
+If returned, godog passes this new `context.Context` to following steps.
 - take typed parameters.
+These are provided by regex matching.

 ```file
 path: code/ex2/account_test.go